 At Roswell Park our multidisciplinary cervical cancer team includes some of the nation’s leading physicians, surgeons, and radiologists.
 Whether you are newly diagnosed, considering treatment options or seeking a second opinion, we work to establish a foundation of support you can depend on.

-- The American Cancer Society’s estimates for cervical cancer in the United States for 2018 are:
+- Vaginal cancer is very rare.
+Only about 1 of every 1,100 women will develop vaginal cancer in her lifetime.
+The American Cancer Society’s estimates for vaginal cancer in the United States for 2019 are:

 - About 5,350 new cases will be diagnosed.

 - About 1,430 women will die of this cancer.

 - In the United States, vulvar cancer accounts for nearly 6% of cancers of the female reproductive organs and 0.7% of all cancers in women.
 In the United States, women have a 1 in 333 chance of developing vulvar cancer at some point during their life.

 - About 6,070 cancers of the vulva will be diagnosed